neismit/file-api/README.md

   - 403

 Support GZIP request and response.
-GET support cache on Etag.
+GET maintains cache with Etag.